Generic Name: darunavir (da ROON a veer)

 What is Prezista?

 Prezista (darunavir) is a protease (PRO-tee-ayz) inhibitor.
-Darunavir is an antiviral medication that prevents human immunodeficiency virus (HIV) cells from multiplying in your body.
+Darunavir is an antiviral medication that prevents human immunodeficiency virus (HIV) from multiplying in your body.

 Prezista is not a cure for HIV or AIDS.